 In 2018, around 10,000 people applied for asylum in Japan.
-Only 42 were granted refugee status, fewer per capita than any other OECD country.
-Rejected applicants are often held in detention centers indefinitely.
+Only 42 were approved – fewer than in any other industrialized country.
+The rejected applicants are often held in camps with poor living conditions.
 We went to meet some of them.

 Legal notice |